Diabetes: History

 Diabetes was one of the first diseases described, with an Egyptian manuscript from c.
 1500 BCE mentioning "too great emptying of the urine."
 The Ebers papyrus includes a recommendation for a drink to take in such cases.
 The first described cases are believed to have been type 1 diabetes.

 The term "diabetes" or "to pass through" was first used in 230 BCE by the Greek Apollonius of Memphis.
-The disease was considered rare during the time of the Roman empire, with Galen commenting he had only seen two cases during his career.
-This is possibly due to the diet and lifestyle of the ancients, or because the clinical symptoms were observed during the advanced stage of the disease.
+The disease was considered rare during the time of the Roman Empire, with Galen commenting he had seen only two cases during his career.
+This is possibly due to the diet and lifestyle of the people of that time, or because the clinical symptoms were only observed during the advanced stage of the disease.
 Galen named the disease "diarrhea of the urine" (diarrhea urinosa).
 Indian physicians around the sixth century CE identified the disease and classified it as madhumeha or "honey urine", noting the urine would attract ants.

 The earliest surviving work with a detailed reference to diabetes is that of Aretaeus of Cappadocia (2nd or early 3rd century CE).
-He described the symptoms and the course of the disease, which he attributed to the moisture and coldness, reflecting the beliefs of the "Pneumatic School".
-He hypothesized a correlation between diabetes and other diseases, and he discussed differential diagnosis from the snakebite, which also provokes excessive thirst.
+He described the symptoms and the course of the disease, which he attributed to moisture and coldness, reflecting his beliefs in the "Pneumatic School" of medicine.
+He hypothesized a correlation between diabetes and other diseases, and he discussed differential diagnosis from a snakebite, which also provoked excessive thirst.
 His work remained unknown in the West until 1552, when the first Latin edition was published in Venice.

 Two types of diabetes were identified as separate conditions for the first time by the Indian physicians Sushruta and Charaka in 400–500 CE with one type being associated with youth and another type with being overweight.
 Effective treatment was not developed until the early part of the 20th century when Canadians Frederick Banting and Charles Best isolated and purified insulin in 1921 and 1922.
 This was followed by the development of the long-acting insulin NPH in the 1940s.